 At $65 a month, SN is one of the more expensive tools on this list.
 It has a free plan that runs for one month, but after that, you have to buy ‘credits’.

 For a lot of marketers, heatmaps and session playbacks are data-point gold.
-It’s the closest you can come to looking over your customer’s shoulder.
+It’s the closest you can come to look over your customer’s shoulder.
+Every Digital Marketer can include this on their eCommerce tools list.

 And InspectLet is about as good as it gets when you’re starting out.